 WCCA Head Start is a comprehensive early childhood development program serving low-income children from age three to five and their families.
 Head Start is a Federal program that is operated by a local non-profit organization – West Central Community Action (WCCA).
 Children who attend Head Start participate in a variety of educational activities including literacy, language, science, social-emotional, and much more.
 They also receive medical and dental services, have healthy meals and snacks, and enjoy playing safely indoors and outdoors.
 In addition to the educational services provided by Head Start, family involvement is at the core of its success.
 Head Start families can take part in the classroom as a volunteer, help with classroom projects, and even help develop curriculum.
 Elected family members take part in our Policy Council, a board that partners with staff members in decision-making responsibilities for the program.
-Families can participate in trainings in areas such as child rearing, job training, health and nutrition, as well as learn about other resources in our community.
+Families can participate in training in areas such as child-rearing, job training, health, and nutrition, as well as learn about other resources in our community.

 Benefits of Head Start

-Numerous studies have confirmed time and again that a child's learning begins at birth.
+Numerous studies have confirmed time and time again that a child's learning begins at birth.
 For low-income children, quality pre-kindergarten education such as provided by WCCA Head Start is crucial in establishing life-long healthy patterns and development.
 Because experiences between birth and age five shape a child for life, the quality of the child's environment, social interactions, and learning experiences during those years is critical.

-Breakfast, lunch and snack served during class time.
+Breakfast, Lunch, and Snack served during class time.